Lesson 5 of 5

 Layout of an Options Chain

-• Open Interest (OI): Total number of outstanding contracts.
-High OI means deep liquidity.
+• Open Interest (OI): Total outstanding contracts.
+OI above 100-500 means you'll get in and out easily.

 Always Use the Bid Price When Selling